NormanDunbar/TraceCollier/README.md

   kxsbbbfp=1109ffe98  bln=128  avl=22  flg=05
   value=0 34 0 32 0 35 0 33 0 35 0 32 0 2d 0 39 0 30 0 30 0 37
 ````
-This bind has `csi=2000` so it is using the ALUTF16 character set for it's value, which happens to decode as '425352-9007'.
+This bind has `csi=2000` so it is using the ALUTF16 character set for its value, which happens to decode as '425352-9007'.

 ````
  Bind#1